Under the scheme, only Additional Boarding Allowance is income tested.

 Changes to parental income in the study year

 If you get Additional Boarding Allowance, you must tell us if there’s any changes to parental income.
 Sometimes, changes to parental income can mean your payment rate changes.
-Your payment may also change if the student's circumstances change.
+Your payment may also change if your child's circumstances change.

 Where there’s been a change to parental income, we can work out the parental income test on their income for the current tax year.
-For example, if the student is studying in 2017 and parental income significantly changes, we may use parental income for the 2016-17 tax year.
+For example, if your child is studying in 2018 and parental income significantly changes, we may use parental income for the 2017-18 tax year.